OnizukaLab/graphVisualization/README.md

 # graphVisualization

-This subproject builds social graphs from Wikipedia pages.
+This project builds and visualizes social graphs from Wikipedia pages.

 ## Structure